 To a medium container with an airtight lid, add the tofu marinade ingredients and whisk together.
 Add the cubed tofu and seal with lid.
 Gently shake the tofu to evenly coat with marinade.
 Refrigerate for a minimum of 30 minutes or overnight.

-Evenly space the marinated tofu to the baking sheet and place on the top rack of the oven.
-Roast tofu for 20-23 minutes or until light golden-brown.
+Add tofu to the baking sheet and evenly space to ensure browning.
+Place on the middle rack of the oven.
+Roast tofu for 25-30 minutes or until light golden brown.

 Garnish as desired.
 Enjoy!